May your pages be filled with what makes your heart swing.

 The bell is there year-round but I waited a whole year, for I feel too polite to just walk up there any old time and hit it as I like, the booming resonance it produces.

-The footage was of the sea lit with the first sunlight of the year.
-Make sure to get the full range of audio frequency.
+The footage’s of the sea lit with the first sunlight of the year, coupled with the booming bass from the aforementioned bell.

 Summer dawn, what’s not to love.
 It’s here today, not to stay for long.